-illustrate the potential for large variations in chemistry to exist.
-However, we plot the median of this entire sample such that the chemical distribution of the local solar neighborhood lends itself to an oxygen sink of approximately $17.8^{+1.7}{-2.3}\%$ (or $O{\rm sink} \approx 0.178^{+0.017}{-0.023}$).
-This is an upper limit estimate by assuming, not unreasonably, that all Mg-, Si-, Ca-, Al-, Ti-, and V-bearing oxides condense out at various points in the UCD atmosphere.
+Using the mass-balance and stoichiometric calculations explained above, we calculate an oxygen sink fraction, or the fraction of bulk oxygen lost to condensates in a UCD atmosphere, for the solar neighborhood as shown in Figure 2.
+We highlight the individual compositional benchmark systems among this larger sample to illustrate the potential for large variations in chemistry to exist.
+However, we plot the median of this entire sample such that the chemical distribution of the local solar neighborhood lends itself to an oxygen sink of approximately $17.8^{+1.7}{-2.3}\%$ (or $O{sink} \approx 0.178^{+0.017}{-0.023}$).
+This is an upper limit estimate made while assuming, not unreasonably, that all Mg-, Si-, Ca-, Al-, Ti-, and V-bearing oxides condense out at various points in the UCD atmosphere.

-In Figure 2, we show how this oxygen sink varies with bulk oxygen abundance such that in relatively oxygenrich atmospheres, the refractory elements have a lesser fractional impact where the opposite is true for relatively oxygen-poor environments.
-In relatively oxygenpoor stars, we find that the bulk abundances of Mg and Si are not necessarily uniformly depleted relative to oxygen thereby sequestering a larger fraction of oxygen in clouds.
+In Figure 2, we show how this oxygen sink varies with bulk oxygen abundance such that, in relatively oxygen-rich atmospheres, the refractory elements have a lesser fractional impact, while the opposite is true for relatively oxygen-poor environments.
+In relatively oxygen-poor stars, we find that the bulk abundances of Mg and Si are not necessarily uniformly depleted relative to oxygen, thereby sequestering a larger fraction of oxygen in clouds.
 Additionally, we illustrate that the oxygen sink fraction trends intuitively with bulk silicon abundance such that systems with more silicon will sequester oxygen into clouds at a larger fractional occurrence.
-Finally, we show the variance in "oxygen removed per silicon atom" - a parameter defined in Burrows & Sharp (1999) to describe the amount of oxygen in condensates.
-Burrows & Sharp (1999) estimated an O/Si removal factor of ~ 3.28 using solar abundances from Anders & Grevesse (1989) while here we illustrate the scatter introduced by using elemental abundances from a larger stellar sample.
-We find a median O/Si removal factor of ~ $3.19^{+0.05}{-0.06}$ which intuitively trends with Mg/Si such that systems with higher Mg/Si ratios will have higher O/Si ratios (cf. equation 9).
-However, we show that O/Si does not trend with the oxygen sink fraction and is therefore not a useful metric, alone, to estimate the total oxygen removed due to clouds.
+Finally, we show the variance in "oxygen removed per silicon atom"-a parameter defined in Burrows & Sharp (1999) to describe the amount of oxygen in condensates.
+Burrows & Sharp (1999) estimated an O/Si removal factor of ~ 3.28 using solar abundances from Anders & Grevesse (1989), while here we illustrate the scatter introduced by using elemental abundances from a larger stellar sample.
+We find a median O/Si removal factor of $\sim 3.19^{+0.05}{-0.06}$, which intuitively trends with Mg/Si such that systems with higher Mg/Si ratios will have higher O/Si ratios (see Equation (9)).
+However, we show that O/Si does not trend with the oxygen sink fraction and is therefore not a useful metric, on its own, to estimate the total oxygen removed due to clouds.

-The predicted median oxygen sink fraction here is ~ 10 percentage points less than that estimated in previous retrieval modelling work on T-type dwarfs (e.g. Line et al. 2015; Calamari et al. 2022), potentially driving the high brown dwarf C/O ratio trend discussed in Calamari et al. (2022) even steeper.
-If only ~18% of total oxygen is being lost to clouds, we have to consider what other types of dynamical processes could be occurring in these atmospheres.
+The predicted median oxygen sink fraction here is ~ 10 percentage points less than that estimated in previous retrieval modeling work on T-type dwarfs (e.g., Line et al. 2015; Calamari et al. 2022), potentially driving the high brown dwarf C/O ratio trend discussed in Calamari et al. (2022) even steeper.
+If only $\sim 18\%$ of total oxygen is being lost to clouds, we have to consider what other types of dynamical processes could be occurring in these atmospheres.